awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

 ## Limitations of Aurora Serverless v1<a name="aurora-serverless.limitations"></a>

  The following limitations apply to Aurora Serverless v1:
 + Aurora Serverless v1 doesn't support the following features:
   + Aurora global databases
-  +  Aurora multi\-master clusters
   + Aurora Replicas
   + AWS Identity and Access Management \(IAM\) database authentication
   + Backtracking in Aurora
   + Database activity streams
   + Kerberos authentication
   + Performance Insights
+  + RDS Proxy
   + Viewing logs in the AWS Management Console
 +  Connections to an Aurora Serverless v1 DB cluster are closed automatically if held open for longer than one day\.
 +  All Aurora Serverless v1 DB clusters have the following limitations: